 The MRC has always had a strong commitment to equality and diversity in the workplace.
 We recognise that an organisation’s success and competitiveness depends on its ability to embrace diversity and draw on the skills, understanding and experience of its people.

-The BSU attracts some of the best people from around the world – at all stages of their careers.
-Today’s BSU scientific staff is made of a diverse community: half of PhD students, almost 30% of postdocs and five out of the ten programme leaders originate from outside the UK.
+The BSU attracts some of the best scientists from around the world – at all stages of their careers.
+The Unit is made of a diverse community, with many of our staff and students originating from outside of the UK.